aridjayarecipes/cutesrecipes.web.app/content/post/2121-recipe-of-award-winning-glazed-salmon-fillet.md

 1. Take 1 bag of Salmon,thawed (recipe will glaze 0.5-1.5 lbs)

-Grilled salmon on your Traeger is about half the price of your favorite steak house salmon & tastes even more smoky Hardwood smoked salmon has a wooded note that you won't get at a restaurant.
+Grilled salmon on your Traeger is about half the price of your favorite steak house salmon &amp; tastes even more smoky Hardwood smoked salmon has a wooded note that you won&#39;t get at a restaurant.
 I am always trying different ways to season and cook salmon, and this recipe is by far one of my favorite creations.
 Serve up salmon fillets for a nutritious supper.
 Take your pick from a huge range of dishes, including leeky parcels, glazed salmon and fishcakes.

 <!--inarticleads2-->